dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 The function getchar() reads from STDIN.
 But which device is STDIN?
 The putchar() function writes to STDOUT.
 But which device is that?
 These functions are polymorphic — their behavior depends on the type of STDIN and STDOUT.

-It’s as though STDIN and STDOUT are Java-style interfaces that have implementations for each device.
+It's as though STDIN and STDOUT are Java-style interfaces that have implementations for each device.
 Of course, there are no interfaces in the example C program — so how does the call to getchar() actually get delivered to the device driver that reads the character?

 The answer to that question is pretty straightforward.
 The UNIX operating system requires that every IO device driver provide five standard functions: 5 open, close, read, write, and seek.
 The signatures of those functions must be identical for every IO driver.